 Located in the commune of Pirae in the urban area of Papeete—the capital of French Polynesia—the Papeete Tahiti Temple is characterized by its striking blue roof and meticulously manicured gardens.
 Visitors are welcome to stroll over the winding sidewalks of the temple grounds to admire the beautiful temple and its surrounding foliage.

-The Papeete Tahiti Temple was the fifth temple built in Polynesia and the first built in French Polynesia.
+The Papeete Tahiti Temple was the fifth temple built in Polynesia and the first built in Overseas France (French Polynesia).

 Tahitian members were originally to be served by a regional temple in Pago Pago, American Samoa—over 1,400 miles from Papeete—announced in 1977.
 But in 1980, plans for a regional temple in the Pacific were replaced with plans for three smaller temples in Apia, Samoa; Nuku'alofa, Tonga; and Papeete, Tahiti.

 Tahiti's second stake was organized just a year before the Papeete Tahiti Temple was dedicated.

 When the Papeete Tahiti Temple opened its doors to the public for a 10-day open house, over 16,000 visitors toured the building.

 Under the direction of President Spencer W. Kimball, President Gordon B. Hinckley, second counselor in the First Presidency, dedicated the Papeete Tahiti Temple over a three-day period in October 1983.